Umut-Arpidinov/KyrgyzAI/README.md

 # KyrgyzAI
-Application to learn kyrgyz language by detecting object around you and labeling their names
+Application to learn kyrgyz language by detecting objects around and labeling their names